 Arizona, home of the Grand Canyon National Park.
 Located in Northern Arizona, the Grand Canyon is one of the United States greatest tourist attractions.

-They are many ways to enjoy the spectre of the Grand Canyon.
+They are many ways to enjoy the specter of the Grand Canyon.
 Hiking tours that will take you to the bottom of the canyon.
-Scenic helicopter flights, riding a mule on the Grand Canyon nature trails and whitewater rafting on the Colorado River are some of the experiences on offer in this incredible destination.

 Summer is peak season at the Grand Canyon so you should make travel bookings in advance whether planning to stay in a hotel or one of the park’s campsites.